xapian/xapian-gsoc-proposal/proposal.rst

 lists and documentation, including anything you write in your project's wiki pages.

-Yes, I agree to dual-license all your contributions to Xapian under the GNU GPL version 2 and all later versions, and the MIT/X licence.
+Yes, I agree to dual-license all my contributions to Xapian under the GNU GPL version 2 and all later versions, and the MIT/X licence.

 ..
 For more details, including the rationale for this with respect to code,